git-danielvisser/Vapefader/README.md

 # Vapefader - Gradually quit vaping or smoking

-	** Learning project, work in progress and quitting method not proven. **
+	** Learning project, work in progress and quitting method not tested/proven. **

 A webpage that creates a schema to help you gradually quit vaping or smoking.
 The user fills out a form.
 Based on that data a schema is generated and displayed.